akibahmed229/RepairShop/README.md

 In this example, `(rs)` is a **Route Group**, which organizes routes without affecting their URLs.

+#### **1.1.3 Dynamic Routes**

+When you don't know the exact segment names ahead of time and want to create routes from dynamic data, you can use Dynamic Segments that are filled in at request time or [prerendered](https://nextjs.org/docs/app/building-your-application/routing/dynamic-routes#generating-static-params) at build time.

+- A Dynamic Segment can be created by wrapping a folder's name in square brackets: `[folderName]`.
+For example, `[id]` or `[slug]`.
+- Dynamic Segments are passed as the `params` prop to [`layout`](https://nextjs.org/docs/app/api-reference/file-conventions/layout), [`page`](https://nextjs.org/docs/app/api-reference/file-conventions/page), [`route`](https://nextjs.org/docs/app/building-your-application/routing/route-handlers), and [`generateMetadata`](https://nextjs.org/docs/app/api-reference/functions/generate-metadata#generatemetadata-function) functions.

 ---

 ## **2. Tailwind CSS**